 | Total | 180,000 | 101,000 | 83,000 | 400,000 |

-Concrete example: A medium-sized manufacturing company initially invested EUR 180,000 in CAFM with SAP integration and middleware.
+Concrete example: A medium-sized manufacturing company initially invested EUR 180,000 in a CAFM system with SAP integration and middleware.
 Pure, verifiable savings came from three sources: 0.5 FTE less administrative effort (annual savings EUR 35,000), reduced unplanned downtime (estimated EUR 40,000/year through improved maintenance), and lower external service provider hours (approx. EUR 15,000/year).
-Based on these assumptions, the break-even was just under three years; without conservative validation of savings, the break-even shifted slightly backward.
+Based on these assumptions, the break-even point was just under three years; without conservative validation of savings, the break-even point shifted slightly further out.

 Important: Estimate savings conservatively.
-Only count what you can measure and reproduce after six months: reduced FTE hours, lower downtime costs per hour, demonstrable area reduction multiplied by effective rental price.
-Energy savings from building automation systems are real but often difficult to assign monetary value to immediately and should be modeled separately.
+Only count what you can measure and reproduce after six months: reduced FTE hours, lower hourly downtime costs, demonstrable area reduction multiplied by effective rental price.
+Energy savings through building automation systems are real but often difficult to assign monetary value to immediately and should be modeled separately.

 - Sensitivity Scenario Conservative: 10-15% lower savings than expected; break-even shifts by 6-12 months.